florencex5/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

-# disclaimer
-the lambda function was a code that was used by nosheen as an alternative option.

-# methods
+# method
-are described on the main
+code from ETL_Mini_Project_Starter_Code.ipynb was used to help create the schemas and DBD for clear analysis.
+More details on how this project was completed by the group are described on the main branch